 Show me the cross-sell offer

 - Shopping cart: this is the most common moment.
-When customers are about to complete the purchase, offer them related products that will enhance their user experience — the indispensable extras or an added service: things that they would rarely buy on their own.
+When customers are about to complete the purchase, offer them related products — the indispensable extras or an added service: things that they would rarely buy on their own.

 - Thank-you page: if you do not want to distract the customer during the purchase process, wait until the transaction is complete.
-The thank-you page is effective when is used well; here, we have the customer’s attention, their trust, and they still have their credit card available.
+If you use it well, the thank-you page is very effective.
+Here, we have the customer’s attention, their trust, and they still have their credit card available.

 - Retargeting: the last chance to get customers with cross-sales is through ads.
 By using the database of people who buy a product and thanks to segmentation, we can use Facebook Ads or any other platform to display them with related products.